lemberg/android-database/README.md

 **Implementation guide**

-To implement the following database structure in your app, you need pay your attention on 3 main classes:
+To implement the following database structure in your app, you need pay your attention on 3 main classes: `IDBHelper`, `DatabaseRegister`, `BaseDAO`.
-  `IDBHelper`
-  `DatabaseRegister`
-  `BaseDAO`

  1. Make your `DatabaseHelper` implements `IDBHelper` and override all the methods to configure your database.